Strongly-polynomial time and validation analysis of policy gradient methods: Numerical experiments

 \subsection{Exact solutions for deterministic MDPs}

 We consider two environments: the GridWorld~\cite{dann2014policy} and Taxi environment.
-In GridWorld, there is a $20 \times 20$ 2D grid with a single target with a large (desirable) negative cost and multiple traps with large (undesirable) positive costs.
+In GridWorld, there is a $20 \times 20$ 2-D grid with a single target with a large (desirable) negative cost and multiple traps with large (undesirable) positive costs.
 The agent moves in one of the four cardinal directions and stays within the grid, and each step incurs a cost of +1.
 The environment has a random action rule, where the chosen action has a 95\% chance of being applied and a 5\% chance of another random action being applied instead.
 Once the target is reached the agent moves to a random non-trap space.
 The Taxi environment is a similar $5 \times 5$ 2D grid, where the agent must first pick up the passenger followed by dropping off the passenger at a pre-specified destination.
 See \url{https://gymnasium.farama.org/environments/toy_text/taxi/} for more details.

-We apply three algorithms: PMD with Euclidean distance squared and an aggressive step size from Theorem~\ref{thm:strongly_poly_euclidean} which we label PMD (Euc-Agg); a similar PMD but with a more conservative step size (i.e., the one from Theorem~\ref{thm:V_linear_converence} where the advantage gap function is periodically updated like in Theorem~\ref{thm:strongly_poly_euclidean}) which we label PMD (Euc); and policy iteration which we label PI.
+\edits{We apply five algorithms: policy iteration (labeled PI), PMD with Euclidean distance squared and an aggressive step size from Theorem~\ref{thm:strongly_poly_euclidean} (labeled PMD (Euc-Agg)), a similar PMD but with a more conservative step size from Theorem~\ref{thm:V_linear_converence} (labeled PMD (Euc)), a policy gradient method called REINFORCE~\cite{williams1992simple} with a softmax parameterization~\cite{agarwal2021theory}, and trust region policy optimization (labeled TRPO)~\cite{schulman2015trust}.
+The latter two are popular policy gradient methods used in modern RL solvers.
+In our implementation of TRPO, the trust region subproblem is approximately solved via a PMD update with the KL-divergence as suggested by~\cite{neu2017unified} and a backtracking line search~\cite{schulman2015trust}.}

 To assess when the optimal policy has been found, we check whether the advantage gap function from~\eqref{eq:gap_function_definition} of the policy $\pi_t$ or its greedy counterpart $\hat{\pi}_t$ (i.e., select actions with highest probability in $\pi_t$) are at most $(1-\gamma)^{-1} \times 10^{-14}$ (due to numerical errors) or if two consecutive greedy policies match, the latter being similar to the termination rule for policy iteration~\cite{puterman2014markov}.